neonr-0/SoulMeter/README.md

 A: Put chinese font file to Font folder.

-Q: how to keep settings when upgrading to new version
+Q: How to keep settings when upgrading to new version

 A: Copy option.xml and imgui.ini to new version folder

+Q: Does this DPS meter work only on global server?

+A: This DPS meter tested only on global server, but since version >1.4.0.0 it may work on JP/KR.
+It might work, but there are no guarantees.

 ## Notice